EQAR/deqar-docs/docs/europass.md

  3. Report has **no high-level flags**.

     > *Why: a high-level (red) flag indicates that a report might have been wrongly classified or the agency's official status in a country still needs to be verified by EQAR staff.*

+DEQAR exports are generated and refreshed by QDR on a nightly basis.
+It may thus take 1 - 2 days for a newly uploaded DEQAR report to be found in EDC.

 ## Use in practice